prydt/algorithms-cpp/data-structures/heap/README.md

 The opposite of the Min-Heap Property.

 ## Heap Operations
+ - insert - insert item into heap
+ - remove - remove item from heap
  - buildMinHeap: make a Min-Heap from an array (Constructor)
  - minHeapify: correct a single violation of the Heap property in a subtree's root